NASA Announces Amazing Science Results From Mars Curiosity Rover

 Other missions headed to Mars include NASA’s InSight and ESA’s ExoMars.
 Insight’s first mission will be to explore the deep interior of Mars.
 The ExoMars will determine if life ever existed on Mars.

-NASA answered the question asked by Jessica Ann Brown by describing some of the ExoMar’s directives.
+NASA answered the question asked by Jessica Ann Brown by describing some of the ExoMars’ directives.
 The ExoMars, they explained, will drill deeper than Curiosity can.
 Then the agency will use ExoMars to work toward obtaining and analyzing organic molecules that won’t be affected by the high radiation levels affecting the shallower samples of soil and rock.